 Psychological research has, for many years, provided practitioners with guidance on best practice for interviewing witnesses and suspects.
 Advice has also been provided for intelligence-gathering practitioners, regarding the retrieval of information.
 To assist interviewers, several techniques have been developed for use in a diverse range of information-gathering settings.
 These include the PEACE protocol, cognitive interviewing, and best practice for interviewing children and vulnerable witnesses, e.g. Achieving Best Evidence (ABE).

 However, despite guidance and training interviewers often do not, or perhaps cannot, comply with the guidance.
-This can have serious consequences for individuals and the wider context, such as the Criminal Justice process.
-So why is compliance with best practice difficult and what makes investigative interviewing so demanding?
+This can have serious consequences for individuals and the wider context, such as the Criminal Justice System.
+So, why is compliance with best practice difficult and what makes investigative interviewing so demanding?

 Research has shown that increasing cognitive load impacts interviewees in terms of their retrieval of information.
-However, the effect for interviewers, in forensic settings, has not been examined.
-What we do know, is that in other applied settings, for example interviewing for workplace recruitment, cognitive load can have an impact upon decision making.
+However, the effect on interviewers in forensic settings has not been examined.
+What we do know is that in other applied settings, for example interviewing for workplace recruitment, cognitive load can have an impact upon decision making.

 Cognitive load may also influence the performance of airline pilots, air traffic controllers, and medical trainees.
 For example, when trainee surgeons perform a cognitively demanding surgical procedure there can be a negative impact upon their performance.
 Cognitive load, therefore, may have serious consequences when it comes to intelligence-gathering in high-stakes situations.